harvester/docs/docs/install/usb-install.md

 :::caution
 **Known Issue:** For the v1.2.0 ISO image, there is a known [issue](https://github.com/harvester/harvester/issues/4510) where the interactive ISO installation will get stuck using the USB method.

+To resolve this, you can use the patched [ISO](https://releases.rancher.com/harvester/v1.2.0/harvester-v1.2.0-patch1-amd64.iso).
+This patched version only corrects the label; no other changes have been made.
+You can also use the related sha512 [file](https://releases.rancher.com/harvester/v1.2.0/harvester-v1.2.0-patch1-amd64.iso.sha512sum) to verify the ISO.

 Refer to the [Harvester interactive ISO hangs with the USB installation method](#harvester-interactive-iso-hangs-with-the-usb-installation-method) for details and a workaround.

 No matter which tool you use, creating a bootable device erases your USB device data.
 Please back up all data on your USB device before making a bootable device.